 The Music Walk is an area that practically tilts the cruise ship with popularity due to four exciting venues along the path.
 The Rolling Stone Rock Room has bands playing rock and roll hits.
 B.B.
 Kings brings the best of Memphis blues music.
 Billboard Onboard has duelling pianists playing chart-topping hits and Lincoln Center Stage features glorious classical music.

 These venues have cruise passengers dancing and singing until midnight — later than the typical Holland America passengers once did.
-With more than 70 musicians scheduled to perform on board during its first year, the music focus is expected to attract a slightly younger cruise crowd.
+With more than 70 musicians scheduled to perform on board during its first year, the music focus is expected to attract a slightly younger cruising crowd.

 Echoing the cruise ship’s focus on music, the decor is enhanced by more than 1,950 exquisite artworks, many focusing on music such as portraits of famous musicians and a giant guitar sculpture.
 A self-guided tour of the multi-million dollar collection is downloadable to an iPod.
 Each piece has an interesting story.